mongodb/mongo-java-driver/docs/reference/content/driver-async/tutorials/client-side-encryption.md

 unauthorized parties, including server administrators, cannot read the encrypted data.

 {{% note class="important" %}}
-Support for client side encryption is in beta.
-Backwards-breaking changes may be made before the final release.
-{{% /note %}}

-{{% note class="important" %}}
 Java 8 is the minimum required version that supports Async client side encryption.
 {{% /note %}}